tmug/defunct-sunainapai.in-jekyll/_posts/2016-02-09-penang-island-trip-2015.md

 several Indian shops and restaurants.
 We could hear Bollywood songs and see posters of Bollywood actors at this place.

-We then took a Trishaw ride to Fort Cornwallis *(Kota Cornwallis).* At the fort, there is a Light House that resembles a ship&apos;s mast and it does not serve any navigational purpose now.
+We then took a trishaw ride to Fort Cornwallis *(Kota Cornwallis).* At the fort, there is a Light House that resembles a ship&apos;s mast and it does not serve any navigational purpose now.
 There is a street called the street of cannons which has many cannons lined up.
 There is a